iSatishYadav/HashGrpc/README.md

-# Creating a gRPC (Micro?)Service (and Client) in `.NET Core`
+# Creating a `gRPC` (Micro?)Service (and Client) in `.NET Core`
-If you're here, I'm assuming you've already heard about gRPC and want to see some code.
-In case you've not heard about it, an excerpt from [Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/grpc#what-is-grpc):
+Hi, in this tutorial we're going to create a`gRPC` Service and Client using `.NET Core`.
+I'm assuming you've already heard about `gRPC` and want to see some code.
+In case you haven't, here's an excerpt from [Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/grpc#what-is-grpc):
 ## What is `gRPC`?
 > gRPC is a modern, high-performance framework that evolves the age-old remote procedure call (RPC) protocol.
 At the application level, gRPC streamlines messaging between clients and back-end services.
 Originating from Google, gRPC is open source and part of the Cloud Native Computing Foundation (CNCF) ecosystem of cloud-native offerings.